European Influence in China: Museum of Macau

-The Museum involves two underground floors with a third section located on the uppermost level of the Fortress, where the Meteorological Service was once housed.
-The architectural nature of the building and its noteworthy arrangement are notably preserved and maintained.
-The Macau Museum is a location pledged to the history and people of Macau.
-The museum acquired a tremendous number of objects of historical and cultural significance, showing the way of life in the ancient city.
+The architectural nature of the building and its unique arrangement prominently preserved, maintained and promised to protect the history of its people.
+The museum acquired a tremendous number of historical and cultural significance objects, showing the way of life in the ancient city.

 Beginning of Macau

-The beginning of Macau is presented on the first floor of the museum.
+The beginning of Macau begins on the first floor of the museum.
 A simple presentation shows how the European and Chinese civilizations developed before they ever intermingled.

-Upon the arrival of Jorge Alvares in 1513 at Pearl River Delta in 1513, the cultures experience a period of great growth and flourishing.
-The museum focuses on this time period filled with attacks, trade, and cultural interrelationships.
-All evolving through centuries and forming the Macau culture as it is today - unique people unlike any other place on Earth.
+Upon the arrival of Jorge Alvares from Portugal in 1513 at Pearl River Delta in 1513, the cultures experienced a period of magnificent growth and flourishing.
+The museum focuses on this period filled with attacks, trade, and cultural interrelationships.
+Each aspect evolved through centuries, forming the Macau culture today - unique people, unlike any other place on Earth.

 Museum Shares Art and Tradition

 The museum displays Macau culture as if you are part of their region.
-Arriving at the second the floor, I took my time with my companion and we viewed beautiful art pieces and learned about the customs of the region.
-We were mesmerized by the ancient art showing Scenes of everyday life showing festivals, rites, rituals, and dalliances.
+Arriving on the second floor, I took my time with my companion, and we viewed beautiful art pieces and learned about the customs of the area.
+We became mesmerized by ancient art, showing everyday life scenes, festivals, rites, rituals, and dalliances.

-The two cultures interrelate as west meets east showing a willingness to live with one another.
+The two cultures interrelate as the west meets east, showing compliance to live with one another.
 We marveled at the relationship between the two cultures.
-Each relying on the other to assist their survival.
+Each culture relied on one another to assist in their survival.
 Together they created a specific way of life that belonged only to them.

-The third floor is dedicated to today's Macau.
-I learned about the nature and quality of the people.
-I discover Luis de Camoes a well-known 16th century Portugal poet who lived in Macau.
+On the third floor dedicated to today's Macau, I learned about the nature and quality of the people.
+I discovered Luis de Camoes, a well-known 16th century Portugal poet who lived in Macau.
 Macau celebrates the day of his passing every year.
 I was fortunate to find out Camoes was a prolific writer similar to Shakespeare and Homer.
 He is considered the poet of the city of Macau.

-In 1893, another well-known poet from Portugal traveled to Macau to teach at a local school and influence the government of the city.
-Camilo Pessanha was considered an eccentric but still played a big role in bringing education to the region.
+In 1893, another well-known poet from Portugal traveled to Macau to teach at a local school and influence the city's government.
+Camilo Pessanha was considered an eccentric but still played a big part in bringing education to the region.

-Both these men were a huge influence in the region.
-The museum offers much insight into their overall influence.
+Both these men were a tremendous influence in the region.
+The museum offers much insight into the poets' overall impact.

-Finally, the museum presented the challenges and hardships as Macau changes over to the People's Republic of China - no longer an independent Portugal ruled region.
+Finally, the museum presented the challenges and hardships as Macau changed to the People's Republic of China - no longer an independent Portugal-ruled region.

-The Museum of Macau hosts temporary exhibits on the third floor, which run two to three months.
-The most recent and popular exhibit displayed the famous English painter George Chinnery (1774 – 1852) whose many paintings represent Macau’s 19th century.
-Notably is his drawing of St. Paul as one of the few recorded images of the church before the fire, which gutted the magnificent building.
+The Museum of Macau hosts temporary exhibits on the third floor, which run for two to three months.
+A popular display presented the famous English painter George Chinnery (1774 – 1852), whose paintings represent Macau’s 19th century.
+Notably is his drawing of St. Paul as one of the few recorded church images before the fire gutted the magnificent building.

-Chinnery is revered as the Western artist who most influenced India and Southern China in the 19th century.
-He arrived in Macau in his early sixties and stayed until his death.
-His vivid and lively sketches of local street life are cherished as precious historical records for the study of the region’s history.
+Revered as the western artist who influenced India and Southern China in the 19th century the most, Chinnery arrived in Macau in his early sixties and stayed until his death.
+His vivid and lively sketches of local street life behold a cherished look at the precious historical records to study the region’s history.

-Today, anyone who knows the paintings of Chinnery can take a walk through old town and recognize historical places that were he painted his favorite subjects.
+Today, anyone who knows the paintings of Chinnery can take a walk through the old town and recognize historical places that where he painted his favorite subjects.

-Although the museum held an exhibition that presented 150 Chinnery’s oil paintings, watercolors, drawings, and sketches, the museum continues to show the painters work as an ongoing display.
+Although the museum held an exhibition that presented 150 Chinnery’s oil paintings, watercolors, drawings, and sketches, the museum shows the painter's work as an ongoing display.
 The display is much less than 150 pieces but is still worth the look and appreciation of his depiction of the vibrant social life in the early 19th century of Macau.

 Museum of Macau Entrance Fee and Hours

 After your tour of The Museum Macau, you can visit the Museum café situated at the Museum entrance.
-Museum bar is located at the Fortress Main Gate entrance.
-Souvenirs, books, postcards and other items are available from the Museum shop.
-Guided Tours are provided in Cantonese, Portuguese, Mandarin, and English.
-For group tours, advanced reservations are required.
+The museum bar is at the Fortress Main Gate entrance.
+Souvenirs, books, postcards, and other items are available from the Museum shop.
+Guided Tours delivered in Cantonese, Portuguese, Mandarin, and English can bring authenticity to its history and locale.
+For group tours, you need advanced reservations.
 Call (853) 83941205 for English and Portuguese or (853) 83941231/217 for Cantonese and Mandarin.

 © 2018 Kenna McHugh